cengage/react-magma/README.md

 You must build before your changes will be reflected in the browser.

+### Running examples with Storybook

+TODO: Add storybook example and description

 ### Running tests

 Each package has a `test` command.
 You can run them from the individual package, or you can run them from the root of the project.